bshelton229/rmybackup/Readme.md

+# This branch is currently unstable, use the v0.3.x branch for the stable build

 # RMyBackup

 RMyBackup was created to solve a simple problem I had, and is hopefully useful to somebody else out there.
 RMyBackup is a quick way to backup up your mysql databases using mysqldump.
 It writes a gzipped .sql file using a date/time naming convention to a specified directory.